-- Expand/Collapse Environmental protection expenditure
+- Environmental protection

-- Expand/Collapse Environmental goods and services sector
+- Environmental sector

 - Hazardous substances

 - Environmental indicator catalogue

-The study was updated once REACH had been in place for five years and was used in the first effectiveness assessment in 2012 (see updated Statistics Explained Chemicals - monitoring REACH with indicators and the previous version of Statistics Explained Chemicals - monitoring REACH with indicators (2012)).
-The European Commission published the 2017 REACH baseline study - 10 years update (here).
+The REACH study, updated in 2012, was used in the first effectiveness assessment (see updated Statistics Explained article ‘Chemicals - monitoring REACH with indicators’ and its previous version.
+The European Commission published the 2017 REACH baseline study - 10 years update.